Bundesliga: Erling Haaland forces the issue as Borussia Dortmund bounce back | DW | 03.10.2020

 His opener relieved the pressure building up in front of 11,5000 fans and once again revealed the sharpened edge of the Norwegian sledgehammer, while his near-identical second emphasized the single-minded, decisive nature inherent in all the best goalscorers.

 It had been, by several measures, a dominant opening quarter from the hosts.
-Dortmund had 80% of the ball and found a man with 90% of their passes.
+Dortmund had 80 percent of the ball and found a man with 90 percent of their passes.
 They won more aerial duels, more tackles and dominated territory.
 But they didn’t have a shot, or, it seemed, much of a plan.

 What they did have though, was a striker as clinical as they come.
 Just as the visitors looked comfortable against a Dortmund press lacking intensity, Reus took it upon himself to steal possession in the middle of the park.
 As soon as Reyna picked up the loose ball, Haaland was on the move.
 A drop of the shoulder a change of direction, a first-time left-footed drive across a keeper who had no time to react.
 It wouldn’t be the last time.